ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-using-overlays.md

 ---
 ## What are Overlays?

 Overlays are styled text, shapes, images and animations in your broadcast.
-If you don't see the [Overlays Window](#managing-your-overlays), you can show it by clicking the {% inlineicon overlays 45 graybutton %}Overlays Menu Button{% endinlineicon %} in the upper right corner of the [Main Window](../002-the-main-window), or show it using <samp>Overlays</samp> menu at the very top of your display.
+If you don't see the [Overlays Window](#managing-your-overlays), you can show it by clicking the {% inlineicon overlays 45 graybutton %}Overlays Menu Button{% endinlineicon %} in the upper right corner of the [Main Window](../002-the-main-window) or show it using the <samp>Overlays</samp> menu at the very top of your display.

 There are eight types of Overlays: